CWKSC/cwksc.github.io/volume/multidocs/note/school/cs5222-computer-networks-and-internets/character1/README.md

 Sending `L` bits with transmission rate `R` bits/s

-time to transmit the packet is `L/R` seconds.
+Time to transmit the packet is `L/R` seconds.

 ### Queuing Delays and Packet Loss